Reliable Fine-Grained Evaluation of Natural Language Math Proofs: : Expert-Rated Math Proof Solutions

 \subsection{Dataset Construction}

-\paragraph{Problem Sources.} We collected 145 problems from the official websites of prestigious mathematics competitions, including the APMO, EGMO, IMO, PUTNAM, USA TST, and USAMO, spanning the years 2022–2025.
-Distribution of contests is shown in \autoref{fig:dataset_information}a.
-Sourcing directly from official materials ensures the reliability of problem statements and ground-truth solutions, avoiding transcription errors common in secondary sources.
-Problems were parsed from official PDFs and normalized, and all available human solutions were included.
-The final collected data consists of a set of \texttt{(problem, reference solution(s), metadata)} triples, where metadata includes the source competition and year.
+\paragraph{Problem Sources.} We collected 145 problems from the official websites of prestigious mathematics competitions, including the APMO, EGMO, IMO, Putnam, USA TST, and USAMO, spanning the years 2022–2025.
+Whenever possible, problems were parsed from official PDFs, normalized, and accompanied by all available human-written solutions.
+This ensures the reliability of both problem statements and ground-truth solutions, avoiding transcription errors commonly found in secondary sources.
+When official solutions were unavailable, we supplemented the data with materials from reliable third-party websites.
+More details about each competition are provided in \S\ref{sec:problem_info}.

 \paragraph{Proof Generation.} For each problem, we generate a proof from models ({\em generators}) using a standardized prompt (\S\ref{app:prompts}) that asks for a complete, self-contained proof.
-We generate proofs from three state-of-the-art reasoning models: OpenAI o3, Gemini-2.5-Pro, and DeepSeek-R1-0528, which span both proprietary and open-source families.

-\paragraph{Expert Annotations.} Finally, annotation proceeds in two stages: marking scheme generation and model-generated proof grading.
+We generate proofs from three state-of-the-art reasoning models: OpenAI o3~\citep{openai2025_o3_o4mini_systemcard}, Gemini-2.5-Pro~\citep{deepmind2025_gemini2_5pro}, and DeepSeek-R1-0528~\citep{deepseekr1}, which span both proprietary and open-source families. \paragraph{Expert Grading Pipeline.} Finally, annotation proceeds in two stages: marking scheme generation and model-generated proof grading.
 All annotations were conducted by a team of five experts with Putnam-level or national Math Olympiad experience, using a carefully designed web interface.